UPDATED (ORIGINALLY PUBLISHED JULY 6, 2020 8:57 PM)

 3. Lineco Bookbinding Tool Kit

-This kit includes all the necessary tools to begin your bookmaking journey.
+This tool kit is for those who would rather choose their own paper, board, and cloth.
 Lineco is a tried-and-true brand, so it’s a sure bet that the tools will work well and stand the test of time.
-This kit is aimed at beginners (who will need to supply their own papers), but included are two different-size awls, a 6-inch bone folder, ?-inch bristle brush, three bookbinding needles, 10 yards of linen thread, and beeswax for the thread.
+Included are two different-size awls, a 6-inch bone folder, a bristle brush, three bookbinding needles, 10 yards of linen thread, and beeswax for the thread.

 4. Arnold Grummer Zig-Zag Book